Before you take the plunge...

 HOw does it work?

 I start by conducting a 15 minute phone consultation with you, which is completely free.
 I clarify your goals for organizing and determine if I can be of help to you.
 If you decide that my services are not right for you after the phone consultation, that's perfectly fine!
-If I can help, we will setup a time for the initial on-site assessment.
-There is never any obligation, unless you decide to move forward with my hourly organizing services.
+If I can help, we will setup a time for the initial on-site assessment or schedule your first organizing session.
+There is never any obligation to continue using my services.

 What takes place at the on-site assessment?

 You have 2 options for the on-site assessment.
 Option 1 is a free estimate.
 The free estimate visit takes about 20 minutes.
 See the FAQ about the free estimate to learn more.
 Option 2 is a 1-hour initial consultation.
 I do a walk-through of the space (if organizing your space), ask a lot of questions or gather additional documents and information for other types of organizing.
 You'll receive a written organizing plan within 3 days.
 That is yours to keep with no further obligation.
 Sometimes, the one hour consultation and resulting plan are all you need to get started.

 Will this be confidential?

 Absolutely!
 I will never disclose any information regarding my visit to your home or place of business.
 I may ask you if I can post before and after pictures on my website, or ask you for a review.
 Those are completely optional (but much appreciated)!

 Do you do the organizing work with me?